MV1205/Technical-writing-portfolio/ATTRIBUTIONS.md

 # License attributions
 This portfolio uses a mix of open source and Canva components.
 You can find the source code of their open source projects along with license information below.
 Also, I have included license information from Canva elements I used for the website design.
-I acknowledge and am grateful to these developers and designer for their contributions to open source and closed source.
+I acknowledge and am grateful to these developers and designers for their contributions to open source and closed source.

 ## Open source